Fritz Menzer: Military career

+Civilian career

 His service as a soldier ended on 32 May 1938 with a rank of Senior Radio Technician.
 He stayed with the OKW/Chi as civilian.
 Two years later, in 1940, he was promoted as a government (Regierungsinspektor) inspector, and was entrusted with the management of Unit IIc of OKW/Chi, dealing with the development and manufacture of special encryption for government agencies such as Reich Security Main Office and Abwehr, as well as for the German industry.
 On 1 April 1940, he was promoted to the rank of Superior Government Inspector.
 With the increased emphasis on cryptographic security and long range communications, in early 1942, Menzer's section was broken up into three functional subsections.
-Later in 1942, Admiral Canaris, gave Menzer the responsibility of testing the security of the Abwehr cryptographic systems.
+Later in 1942, Admiral Canaris gave Menzer the responsibility of testing the security of the Abwehr cryptographic systems.

-To what extent Fritz Menzer can actually be regarded as an inventor of various, partly innovative key machines, such as the key machine 39 and the key device 41, also Hitlermühle is controversial "Always the firearms" and not OKW/Chi.
-However, he was probably at least involved in the design of the machines and entrusted with their technical review.
+There is debate about the extent to which Fritz Menzer can actually be regarded as an inventor of partly innovative key machines, such as the key machine 39 and the key device 41.
+OKW/Chi merely advised development and set requirements, but final control rested with the Armament Agencies and not OKW/Chi.
+Thus, Menzer was likely involved in the design of the machines and entrusted with their technical review, but not the sole inventor.

 Later in 1942, Canaris commissioned Menzer to carry out security checks on their own cryptographic procedures.
 Menzer recognized blatant cryptographic weaknesses of the methods used, and in the summer of 1943 reworked all the manual methods used by the Abwehr.
 He introduced the ABC Schlüssel, Procedure 62 and Procedure 40, which were all double transposition (Transposition cipher) and substitution systems, as well as the Schlüsselrad or Cipher Wheel, a hand cranked autoclave.